You’ve looked at buying a Seagate Backup Plus – Ultra Touch, Slim or Portable. But it says that it works with a Windows PC only.

 Before you jump in and format your Seagate Backup Plus on your Mac or Macbook.
 Know that formatting deletes all the information on the drive.

 If you have documents on the drive either from a Windows PC or from your Mac, copy them off first.
 Or you will lose them.

-Whether you have an Ultra Slim, Slim or Portable your hard drive is powered by its USB cable.
+Whether you have an Ultra Touch, Slim or Portable your hard drive is powered by its USB cable.

 And if you’re low on battery power then plug your Mac into external power.